Equine Guided Leadership Education Research

 Click Here for video "Learning from Horses"

-Collaborating With Horses to Develop Emotional Intelligence In Nurse Leaders
+Collaborating With Horses to Develop Emotional Intelligence In Expert Nurses

 In November 2012, researchers from the University of Kentucky's Center for Leadership Development and UK Healthcare completed a pilot study titled The Effectiveness of Equine Guided Leadership Education (EGLE) to Develop Emotional Intelligence in Expert Nurses..
 This pioneering research was conducted at Pine Knoll Farm in Lexington, KY.
 The basic premise of EGLE is that horses provide in-the-moment feedback about leadership skills, and therefore allow the development of insights that can be applied both in a participant's professional and personal lives.

-The encouraging results of a similar pilot study titled The Effectiveness of Equine Guided Leadership Education (EGLE) to Develop Emotional Intelligence in Expert Nurses completed by the same team of researchers in November 2012 helped to make this next research phase possible.
-The new study’s objective is to explore innovative ways to develop emotional intelligence skills in nursing directors and nurse managers.
+The study’s objective was to explore innovative ways to develop emotional intelligence skills in expert nurses.
 This includes competency in the areas of self-awareness, self-management, social awareness and relationship management, which create effective professional relationships and are critical to running safe, efficient and high performance hospital units.

-The study will compare the before and after emotional intelligence assessment scores ( TalentSmart® EQ Appraisal: The ME Edition ) of both a control group and an intervention group, each with up to 30 participants.
-Both groups will attend a half-day didactic workshop on emotional intelligence.
-Those nurse managers and directors in the intervention group will also participate in a one-day Equine Guided Leadership Education workshop and will complete a qualitative survey that will provide additional information on the types of emotional intelligence skills they acquired while working with the horses.
-The study will be completed in October of 2014.
+The study compared the before and after emotional intelligence assessment scores ( TalentSmart® EQ Appraisal: The ME Edition ) of both a control group (10 nurses) and an intervention group (11 nurses). .
+Those nurses who attended thw one day workshop with the horses also completed a qualitative survey that provide additional information on the types of emotional intelligence skills they acquired while working with the horses.

 The encouraging results of this study will lay the ground work for similar studies in the future.
 This study was funded by The College of AGriculture, Food and Environment's Research Activities Award, the CFLD and the Dorothy Brockopp Nursing Research Award.
 PLEASE MAKE A TAX DEDUCTIBLE DONATION TO THIS PIONEERING RESEARCH!
 NO DONATION IS TOO SMALL.
 Contributions will be used solely for the purpose of research in Equine Guided Leadership Education.